Sea Otter Fuego XL April 18, 2026

 • USWE race pack (pink, obviously).
 Tire inflator, phone, car key in there.
 Phone should have been in a baggie, it got wet and wouldn’t connect to my car that night to drive home.

-• Thank you to my coach Hannah Otto, teammates, and especially Michael for believing that I could finish and for supporting me before the race, all day during the race, and afterward.
+• Thank you to my coach Hannah Otto, TRM teammates, and especially Michael for believing that I could finish and for supporting me before the race, all day during the race, and afterward.
 I almost did finish, and I’m coming back next year because I now have unfinished business with this course.

 Posted